 Q: Weren’t there also laws about people having to wear clothes appropriate to their gender — laws that were openly discriminatory?

-A: That’s an example of how the law can be adjusted.
-In New York state, they took an old law and used it to target gay and transgender people.
+A: In New York state, they took an old law and used it to target gay and transgender people.
 People could be arrested for appearing in public if they didn’t have on at least three articles of clothing that were designated as appropriate for their sex.